-3 Principles that can Increase Mobile App Sales up to 26%QA
+3 Principles of application testing that can increase mobile app sales up to 26%QA

-You figured it all out, you finally created the perfect version of your mobile app, at least in your eyes.
-But for some reason your customers don’t seem to agree, why would a loyal customer delete your app?
+You have finally created the perfect version of your mobile app, at least in your eyes.
+But for some reason your customers don’t seem to agree.
+Maybe think about application testing?

 68% of respondents delete an application because of poorly put-together UX.
 This is important to entrepreneurs, because of the 2 million applications available on Google Play, your product must make UX a priority to stand out.